MaggiCoder16/Bin-Book-Maker/README.md

 The generated `book.bin` can be used directly in engines that support Polyglot books.

 Feel free to contribute or suggest improvements.
+You are welcome to make pull requests!